jinghuazhao/INF/SCALLOP_INF_I_analysis_plan.md

 ## 5. Meta-analysis

-Meta-analysis will be performed using the inverse-N weighted analysis of regression betas and standard errors, as implemented in the software METAL
+Meta-analysis will be performed centrally using the inverse-N weighted analysis of regression betas and standard errors, as implemented in the software METAL
 (https://github.com/statgen/METAL).

 We will apply genomic control and the appropriate marker filters at this stage (i.e. please provide unfiltered results).